The Murphia List 2026 - the Irish talent in London's food and drink scene right now

 Head Chef - Row on 5

 Born in Lurgan, County Armagh, the first restaurant Christina worked in was Deane’s Meat Locker in Belfast, under head chef Simon Toye and Michael Deane.
 Following a move to London, she started at Jason Atherton’s Little Social before moving to Outlaws at The Capital with Nathan Outlaw and Tom Brown.
-After seven years working under another Murphia List name, Clare Smyth at her restaurant Core, Blevins became head chef at the much talked-about Row on 5, which has just been awarded a Michelin star in the 2025 guide, only three months after opening.
+After seven years working under another Murphia List name, Clare Smyth at her restaurant Core, Blevins became head chef at the much talked-about Row on 5.
+The restaurant is Jason Atherton’s flagship UK offering, which recently got upgraded to two Michelin stars in this year’s guide.

 Follow Christina on Instagram at @Christinablevins_